A referee’s comments: laughable or depressing?

 Halbach and Zhang’s assertion that φ is in the same language as the formulas of the language could hardly be any clearer.
 But that passes right over the referee’s head.

-Regarding the Example 2 provided by the referee, the referee refers to a language L that has countably many formulas and countably many constants.
+Regarding the Example 2 provided by the referee, the referee refers to a language L that has a denumerable set of formulas and a denumerable set of constants.
 The referee then asserts that the formulas can be enumerated– but I hadn’t claimed that they couldn’t - of course they can be enumerated, that is patently obvious.

 But, as is the case for his example 1, the referee completely misses the point and fails to explain how that enumeration might be possible within the language L. He simply asserts: